-With fewer than 18 months until the 2020 elections, the field is crowded with contenders.
+With barely 16 months until the 2020 elections, the field is crowded with contenders.
 There are currently 25 declared presidential candidates, ranging from the well-known (Bernie Sanders, Joe Biden, Elizabeth Warren) to the lesser-known (Marianne Williamson, Wayne Messam), and even one candidate who doesn’t want to win (Mike Gravel).
 In mid-April, Republican William Weld became the first Republican challenger to President Trump.

 Food and farming haven’t been high on the list of campaign priorities in recent decades, except maybe in Iowa.
 But this year, that appears to be shifting.
 With the pivotal role that rural voters played in the 2016 election firmly in mind, many presidential candidates are zooming in to address the challenges that abound in today’s farm country.
 And a number of them are connecting agriculture to other pressing issues—notably climate change, food insecurity, economic development, and more.